“We are all created from materials borrowed from the stars, why should we not look to them for guidance?”

 Mind (Ex): Some cultures consider the mind the 6th sense.
 When a star child reaches sixth level, her mind grows stronger.
 She may add a +2 inherent bonus to a mental ability of her choice.

 Beauty (Su): The six stars last of all represent beauty.
-Minor changes in the star child's face and body and a supernatural aura make her alluring to all who meet her gaze.
-NPCs’ initial attitudes towards her improve by one step, to a maximum of friendly, unless they make a will save, with a DC equal to ½ the star child's HD + cha mod.
+Minor changes in the star child’s face and body and a supernatural aura make her alluring to all who meet her gaze.
+NPCs’ initial attitudes towards her improve by one step, to a maximum of friendly, unless they make a will save, with a DC equal to half the star child’s hit dice + Charisma modifier.

 Cycle: All things eventually pass and then repeat themselves.
 The star child may select any previous power granted by another quantity of stars.
 For example, she may select the Death power to regain the gaze attack, or she may select Love to keep track of a loved one who is prone to being kidnapped.
 Once this ability is selected it cannot be changed.

 Unity (Su): Seven stars are the sum of three and four, the soul and the body.
-The harmony of a star child's body and soul protects her from harm and grants her an insight bonus on all saves equal to her charisma score.
+The harmony of a star child’s body and soul protects her from harm and grants her an insight bonus on all saves equal to her Charisma modifier.
 Additionally, when she uses a spell such as astral projection, her silver cord cannot be severed, even by a githyanki silver sword.

 Color (Ex): There are seven colors of the rainbow, and upon reaching 7th level, a star child is given their aid.
 She may prepare and cast color spray, prismatic spray, prismatic wall, and prismatic sphere as if they were on her spell list.
 If the star child keeps a spellbook or knows a limited number of spells, these spells are added to her spellbook or spells known.
 However, she still cannot cast them if she does not have high enough level spell slots.